Bayesian power spectral density estimation for LISA noise based on penalized splines with a parametric boost: Application to LISA Noise

 The semi-parametric model employs the OMS noise with the transfer function, $16\sin^2(2\pi fL/c)\sin^2(4\pi fL/c)4S_{\rm OMS}(f)$ as a parametric model.
 At low frequencies, the $X$-channel PSD is dominated by test-mass acceleration noise, whereas at high frequencies, the OMS component governs the spectral behavior.
 To emulate conditions where the true PSD may diverge from pre-flight expectations owing to environmental or instrumental effects, we adopt a deliberate, incomplete parametric model (OMS only), leaving the nonparametric component to capture the resulting discrepancies.
 We generate 7,000 posterior samples after 15,000 iterations with 1,000 burn-in and a thinning factor of 2.

 Figure~\ref{fig:psd-length-comparison} compares PSD estimates for three observing durations (3, 6, and 12 months).
 The top panel displays $90\%$ uniform credible intervals (CIs) for each duration, with darker orange shading corresponding to longer observing periods.
 The dashed black curve displays $S_{\rm X}(f)$, while the gray trace shows a representative 5-day block periodogram.
+The purple curve shows our parametric model (OMS parametric PSD).
 As observing time increases, the CIs contract across the LISA band, reflecting the reduced uncertainty from additional data.
 The posterior median closely tracks $S_{\rm X}(f)$ despite the misspecified parametric component, demonstrating that the P-splines effectively correct for the parametric model inadequacies.
 Moreover, the analysis yields precise estimates in the central millihertz region where LISA exhibits maximum sensitivity to a stochastic gravitational wave background~\cite{Christensen_2018,babak_lisa_2021}.

 The bottom panel quantifies these improvements through relative errors of CI of log PSD with respect to $\log(S_{\rm X}(f))$.
 For each duration, we plot $(q(f)-\log(S_{\rm X}(f)))/|\log(S_{\rm X}(f))|$, where $q(f)$ are the uniform $5\%$ and $95\%$ credible interval bounds of log PSD, respectively.
 The relative errors decrease with longer observing periods and are largest at lower frequencies due to reduced spectral resolution in that regime.